 Plant Problems?
 Bring us a fresh sample!

-- Bring in as fresh a sample as possible.
+- Provide as fresh a sample as possible.
 Plants left in a hot car become much harder to identify.

-- Bring in as much of the plant as possible, including the root where feasible.
-Bring along some of the soil, so it can be tested for salts.
+- Make sure to bring as much of the plant as possible, including the root where feasible.
+You should also bring along some of the soil, so it can be tested for salts.